17vivekupadhyay/17vivekupadhyay/README.md

 Computational Mathematics student at the **University of Waterloo**, working at the intersection of **software engineering, AI systems, and security**.
 Currently seeking **new-grad / internship** opportunities.

 I've shipped production features at a fintech startup, built RAG pipelines and a natural-language analytics backend in enterprise finance, and worked in security forensics and consulting.
-I like building practical tools — LLM/RAG agents, security testing platforms, and network forensics systems — with an emphasis on clean architecture and tested code.
+I like building practical tools — LLM/RAG agents, LLM/RAG red-team tooling and targets, and network forensics systems — with an emphasis on clean architecture and tested code.

 🌐 [vivekupadhyay.com](https://vivekupadhyay.netlify.app/) · 💼 [LinkedIn](https://www.linkedin.com/in/17vivekupadhyay/) · ✍️ [Substack](https://substack.com/@17vivekupadhyay) · 📍 Toronto, ON